cmjjezze/Lottery/README.md

 * **winner** - The winner of the lottery.
 This is the user who gets to claim the prize.
 The prize cannot be withdrawn until the winner is set.

 9. Put a `0.01` for the value of ether.
-10. Click **buy** button after you set the value of ether, You can buy tickets as long the duration is not end.
+10. Click **buy** button after you set the value of ether, You can buy tickets as long the duration is not yet ended.
 It will prompt an error if the duration is ended.
 You can also change the address upon buying ticket.
 11. Click **drawWinner** button, for choosing the winner after the duration of the lottery has finished.
 12. For viewing the winner after choosing the winner for the lottery, Click **winner** button to display the winner's address.
 13. For claiming the lottery price, the winner's address must be selected first from the first table and click the **withdraw** button.